Federacy: Crown Dependencies

 The relations between the United Kingdom and the Crown Dependencies, i.e. the Isle of Man and the bailiwicks of Guernsey and Jersey in the Channel Islands, are very similar to a federate relation: they enjoy independence from the United Kingdom, which, via The Crown, takes care of their foreign relations and defence—although the U.K. Parliament does have overall power to legislate for the dependencies.
 However, the islands are neither incorporated into the United Kingdom nor independent or associated states.
 The Isle of Man does not have a monarch but Charles III holds the position of Lord of Mann.

 Devolution

-A federacy differs from a devolved state, such as Denmark, Spain and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (e.g. Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly in the case of the U.K.) without changing the constitution.
+A federacy differs from a devolved state, such as Denmark, Spain and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (e.g. National Assembly for Wales and Northern Ireland Assembly in the case of the U.K.) without changing the constitution.

+In the case of Scotland, the Scottish Parliament and Scottish Government became permanent parts of the constitution under the Scotland Act 2016, and can only have its independence revoked by a majority vote in a legally binding referendum.